Information

 ADVISORY PANEL

 The Advisory group is a panel of experts from across Australia who advise the Fremantle Biennale on matters of artistic, ethical and cultural programming.
-Our 2024-25 panel members are:
+Our 2026-27 panel members are yet to be appointed.

 CULTURAL ADVISORY PANEL